- Travel from central London to Greenwich by riverboat, train, Tube and DLR.

 - Arrive in North Greenwich (changing at Canning Town for the Jubilee line) in under 30 minutes.

-All London piers are wheelchair accessible too.
-Check with individual river service providers to see how accessible its boats are before booking.
+Most London piers are wheelchair accessible – check with individual river service providers to see how accessible its boats are before booking.